ipvoov/Craft-Agent/web/README.md

 ## How to Install

-DeepCraft Web UI uses `pnpm` as its package manager.
+Craft-Agent Web UI uses `pnpm` as its package manager.
 To install the dependencies, run:

 ```bash